By Chanté Eliaszadeh | Updated June 2026

 Buyer Risks:

-3. Lower recovery: Actual distributions may be less than projected
+- Lower recovery: Actual distributions may be less than projected

 Due Diligence for Sellers:

-• Understand recourse provisions in purchase agreement
+- Understand the recourse provisions in the purchase agreement

-• Confirm pricing reflects recent market transactions
+- Confirm pricing reflects recent market transactions

-• Consider tax consequences with accountant
+- Consider tax consequences with an accountant

 Recovery Timeline: What to Expect